atikahmd/Superstore-Sales/README.md

 ### Analysis

 In 2008, gross profit was $ 3,079,740, which was the highest in the four-year period.
-This number was contributed by sales across x number of products.
+This number was contributed by sales across x number of product groups.

 ![Bar Chart](https://github.com/atikahmd/Superstore-Sales/blob/main/visuals/sales_profit.jpg?raw=true "Total Sales vs Gross Profit")

 However, in 2009, gross profit had a drastic decline by 36.28% at $ 1,962,275.
+Sales were made across x number of product groups.
+This is similar to the previous year where 'x product' had the highest sale at x.